ammolitor/photo-organizer/README.md

 given a directory, move photos into a more sane structure while removing duplicates

 * get sha256sum of file
-* get exif data of file
+* get exif date of file
 * get date file created (filesystem hook?)
 * preserve file create times when moving (rsync -av, etc.)
-* move file into directory structure by YYYY/MM/YYYY-MM-DD_HH-MM-SS_sha256sum.extension
+* move file into directory structure by %Y/%m/%Y-%m-%d_%H-%M-%S_sha256sum.extension
-* if file has no exif use date created, and no_exif directory root
+* if file has no exif use filesystem date created